radiatedsaturn7/java-thread-dump-analyzer/README.md

 Then open `http://localhost:8080` in your browser.
 Upload one or more thread dump files using the form and click **Analyze** to view charts and tables.
 The web interface also offers download links for PDF or CSV exports.

+### Git LFS

+Large sample thread dumps used for tests are stored with Git LFS.
+Install Git LFS and run `git lfs pull` after cloning to obtain these files.